 --This restaurant is a pleasant place to sit back, relax and enjoy an authentic Italian meal after walking around half of the World Showcase.
 The staff is really nice, attentive and accommodating.
 Enjoy the fresh bread you can dip in olive oil and cracker/bread sticks.
 We enjoyed a glass of wine with our entrees, which are very good.
 I kept hearing my vacation party rave about their dishes.
 We've been here a few times and it does not disappoint.
 Save room for a cannoli for dessert!

-Here are a couple we’ve heard a lot about and are on our bucket list to try at least once:
+Here are a couple we’ve heard a lot about and we have added them to our bucket list to try at least once:

 Keep in mind that the first 8 restaurants are in my opinion and everyone’s taste buds are not the same nor can every restaurant please 100% of all patrons.
 Take a look at review sites like TripAdvisor.
 While reviews are great, there are some you need to take with a grain of salt.
 Not all reviews are fair and/or legit.
 The list I provided is based on food, ambiance and we scored 5 out of 5 stars.
 If it’s not listed above, either it was a 3 or 4 out of 5 stars (in my opinion), we just didn’t care for the food, but the experience was top notch or we haven't eaten there, yet.
 Just ask me and I’ll tell you if we’ve dined there or not.
-You can contact me via our contact page.
+You can contact me via our contact page, our Facebook page, our Facebook All Access Disney Group or our Facebook Disney Vacation Club Group.